OlGe404/ansible-collections/README.md

 * Enable passwordless sudo for the non-root user

 See the [Dockerfile for Ubuntu 24.04](https://github.com/OlGe404/olge404.unix/tree/main/.molecule/platforms/Dockerfile.ubuntu-24.04) as an example on how to prepare a test platform for molecule.

+#### Testing with vagrant
+Sometimes you need a full fledged virtual machine (VM) to test roles properly (e.g. because they rely on software that containers are finicky with or are not ideal for).
+In those cases, vagrant and virtualbox should be used to spin up VMs on-demand to use as test platforms for molecule.

+VMs that are launched with vagrant are called "boxes" and we don't build custom boxes for this repository (at the moment).
+We use pre-build [bento boxes](https://github.com/chef/bento) that are ready to be used as test platforms for molecule with vagrant.

+Checkout the [molecule + vagrant setup to test the docker_ce role](https://github.com/OlGe404/olge404.unix/tree/main/roles/docker_ce/molecule/default/molecule.yml) to see how this works.

+> NOTE: Docker should be used to launch test platforms wherever possible,
+> because container images are faster and easier to work with than VMs.

 # Changelog
 All notable changes to this collection have to be listed in the [changelog.md file](https://github.com/OlGe404/olge404.unix/tree/main/changelog.md) and have to follow [semantic versioning](https://semver.org/).